 Immune-deficiency diseases have serious consequences and often lower the body’s defenses against infection.
 Some are inherited, and others are caused by viral infections or cancer.

 Phagocytosis is an essential mechanism of the immune system.
 Phagocytes are cells that engulf (phagocytize), digest, and kill foreign invaders.
+Phagocytes rapidly respond to infections as part of the nonspecific (innate) immune response.
 They can also serve as part of the adaptive immune system by presenting antigens to other cells in the adaptive system, thereby alerting them to the presence of the foreign invaders.
 Phagocytes are produced in the bone marrow, spread throughout the body via the bloodstream, and then gather in either tissue or the blood.
-They are found in the skin, spleen, lymph nodes, the coverings of the brain and spinal cord, bone marrow, and blood vessels throughout the body.
+Within tissues, they are found in the skin and mucous membranes, spleen, lymph nodes, the coverings of the brain and spinal cord, bone marrow, and near blood vessels throughout the body.

-A deficiency in phagocytosis can be caused by a low number of phagocytes in the blood or by a viral infection or congenital defect (birth defect).
+A deficiency in phagocytosis can be caused by a low number of phagocytes in the blood or by a defect in their ability to act normally.
+They can be congenital (a birth defect) or acquired (caused by diseases or drugs).
 The deficiency causes an increased susceptibility to bacterial infection of the skin, respiratory system, and gastrointestinal tract.
 These infections respond poorly to antibiotics.

-Acquired deficiencies occur in puppies that do not receive adequate maternal antibodies when nursing during the first several days of life.
-For older animals the cause is often a decrease in antibody production.
+Acquired deficiencies occur in puppies that do not receive adequate antibodies from their mothers.
+For older animals, the cause is often a decrease in antibody production.

 Combined immunodeficiency disease involves a defect in both cell-mediated immunity and antibody production.
-Affected animals lack both T and B cells, which makes it impossible for the body to fight foreign invaders.
+These defects make it impossible for the body to fight foreign invaders.
 Cases have been seen in Bassett Hounds, Toy Poodles, Rottweilers, and mixed-breed puppies.
 Affected dogs are healthy during the first several months of life but become progressively more susceptible to bacterial infections as the antibodies they received during nursing disappear.
 No treatment is available and the longterm outlook is poor.

 Rottweiler puppies have a predisposition for severe and often fatal canine parvovirus infections.
 Their resistance to other diseases is essentially normal, and the basis of this selective immunodeficiency is unknown.

 Localized and whole-body fungal infections affect certain types of dogs.
 Long-nosed breeds, in particular German Shepherds and shepherd mixes, are more likely to develop fungal infections in their nasal passages.
-Whole-body aspergillosis (a type of fungal infection) is seen almost exclusively in German Shepherds and occurs more commonly in western Australia than in other areas.
+Whole-body aspergillosis (a type of fungal infection) is seen almost exclusively in German Shepherds.
 Signs of this disease include infection of the kidneys, bones, and the discs between the vertebrae of the spinal cord.

 These types of diseases can be caused by a number of viruses in animals.
-In dogs, distemper virus causes a profound immunodeficiency in infected puppies.
+In dogs, distemper virus kills lymphocytes, a type of white blood cell.
 The infection is associated with a progressive decline in levels of antibodies and an increased susceptibility to bacterial infections that are normally controlled by the immune system.
 Parvovirus infection in dogs causes a huge decrease in the number of white blood cells and a weakened immune response to bacterial and fungal infections.